-Hornetsecurity warns of phishing and malware attacks pretending to be in the name of global health organizations
+Hornetsecurity warns of phishing and malware attacks that pretend to be from global health organizations

-Reports in the number of new cases of infection with the coronavirus are appearing rapidly .
-The pictures of sealed-off cities and people in quarantine , draw a horror scenario.
-But the virus is not only a risk in the analogue world: the growing insecurity is shamelessly exploited by cyber criminals with targeted phishing and malware campaigns.
-There is now also a “danger of infection” by email.
+Reports of new cases of Coronavirus infection are appearing rapidly.
+The pictures of sealed-off cities and people in quarantine suggest a horrifying scenario.
+But the virus is not only a risk in the analogue world: the growing fear is shamelessly exploited by cyber criminals with targeted phishing and malware campaigns.
+Sadly, there is now a Coronavirus infection risk via email.

 Since the beginning of February, the Hornetsecurity Security Lab has observed an increased volume of emails sent in the name of the World Health Organization and the Centers for Disease Control and Prevention.
 The messages explicitly take advantage of people’s fear of the virus.